-The Computer Information Systems: Career Pathway Certificate of Completion: Network Management is intended to prepare the student for an entry-level job in networking and hardware customer support.
-The network technician will provide technical assistance and training to computer system users, investigate and resolve computer software and hardware problems of users, and answer clients' inquiries in person and via telephone concerning the use of computer hardware and software.
+The Computer Information Systems: Career Pathway Certificate of Completion: Network Management is intended to prepare the student for an entry-level job in networking management.
 Students completing this certification will be prepared to seek entry level employment in occupations such as network administrator and system administrator.